kstenerud/concise-encoding/design.md

 URIs and references are important because linking amplifies the power and expressivity of any medium.

 Comments are necessary because people will build complicated data structures that need explanations.

-Metadata is important because we can't be sure that negotiations made prior to sending a document will provide enough context to make sense of the data.

 Markup is important because XML-style parent-child data structures have become the de-facto standard for storing presentation data.